imagej/imagej.github.io/_pages/news/2016-04-19-writing-imagej2-plugins-a-beginners-perspective.md

 The repository {% include github org='imagej' repo='imagej1' label='imagej/imagej1' %}, for example, contains the source code of [ImageJ 1.x](/software/imagej1), but it does not use Maven.
 The [ImageJA](/libs/imageja) project at {% include github org='imagej' repo='ImageJA' label='imagej/ImageJA' %} is a Mavenized version of ImageJ 1.x with a clean Git history.
 For curious people like me: the "A" in ImageJA was originally used for "Applet" and to differentiate the project from ImageJ itself.

-{% include info-box content='Side note: I am not expert NetBeans user, therefore I could not figure out another way:
+{% include notice icon="info" content='Side note: I am not expert NetBeans user, therefore I could not figure out another way:

 To import several projects from GitHub I always had to close all open project in NetBeans before I could import another project.
 If somebody knows a better way, please add here.' %}